GChristensen/NewsBlurMod/README.md

   Git implementation.
 * Make the `mingw32-make.exe` from `mingw64/bin` directory available as `make.exe` by
   creating a copy or a filesystem link to this file.
+* Make sure that the directory where you will clone the repo has "Full control" security permissions for unprivileged users.
 * Clone this repository with the following command:
 ```shell
 git clone -c core.autocrlf=false -c core.symlinks=true https://github.com/GChristensen/NewsBlurMod